 - Azure Test Plans

-The benefit of Azure DevOps is the openness and ability to work in all frameworks, platforms, or cloud solutions.
+The benefit of Azure DevOps is the openness and ability to work in all frameworks and platforms.
 Development teams could use all of DevOps solutions or combine them with other existing services.

 Breaking Down the Main Features of Azure DevOps